Game Preview: Solar Bears at Growlers

 LISTEN: OSB Radio via Mixlr and TuneIn

-TONIGHT: The Orlando Solar Bears (31-21-4-0) play the second of three games this weekend against the Newfoundland Growlers (39-16-4-0).
-Orlando fell to the Growlers last night by a 5-1 score in the weekend opener.

-MCAULEY SLOTS BACK IN FOR SOLAR BEARS: After a full day of travel from California on Friday, forward Colby McAuley will return to the lineup tonight for Orlando on a line with Mitch Hults and Troy Bourke.
-Prior to his recall to the San Jose Barracuda on Feb.
-12, the second-year pro had maintained an eight-game point streak (3g-8a) from Jan.
-12 - Feb.
-6.
+BOURKE LEADS ORLANDO AGAINST NEWFOUNDLAND: Troy Bourke's three assists in Saturday's win over the Growlers gave the forward his eighth multi-point game of the season.
+That ties the forward with Jonne Tammela with the most multi-point games this season for Orlando.
+He leads the Solar Bears with four points (0g-4a) against the Growlers in the regular season series.
+Bourke also leads Orlando in the month of March with seven points (1g-6a) in four games.

+DONAGHEY APPROACHING 50 CAREER POINTS: Solar Bears defenseman Cody Donaghey is currently 15th in scoring among ECHL blueliners with 32 points (12g-20a) in 50 games.
+His 32 points have doubled his offensive production as a rookie last season with the Brampton Beast and Belleville Senators, and currently sits at 48 points (21g-27a) in 105 career pro games.

-INGRAM TO START AGAIN: Goaltender Connor Ingram will get his second consecutive start in as many nights since being reassigned to the Solar Bears.
-The second-year netminder turned in a 37-save effort for Orlando in his debut with the Solar Bears on Friday night.
+INGRAM GOES AGAIN: Goaltender Connor Ingram will get his third straight start in as many days since being reassigned to the Solar Bears prior to this weekend.
+The second-year netminder made 25 saves for his first victory in a Solar Bears uniform on Saturday, and has come up with 62 total saves through two appearances.

-FOGET PICKING UP PACE: Over the last four weeks, Mathieu Foget has found his scoring touch to establish a hold on the team points lead.
-Over his last 10 games, the rookie forward has tallied 11 points (4g-7a), including the lone goal for Orlando in Friday's game against Newfoundland.

-NEXT GAMES: The Solar Bears conclude their series with the Newfoundland Growlers at Mile One Centre tomorrow afternoon at 2:30 p.m.
-EST. The Solar Bears return home on Wednesday, March 13 at 7 p.m. for a Wine Down Wednesday against the Florida Everblades, featuring $5 wine specials throughout the game.
+NEXT GAME: The Solar Bears are back on home ice at the ARS.com Rink at Amway Center on Wednesday, March 13 at 7 p.m. for a Wine Down Wednesday against the Florida Everblades, featuring $5 wine specials throughout the game.
+CLICK HERE to purchase tickets for this game.

 2019-20 Season Ticket Memberships on Sale Now: